PrefectHQ/prefect-aws/docs/ecs_guide.md

 3. **AWS Integration**: Easily connect with other AWS services, such as AWS IAM and CloudWatch.
 4. **Containerization**: ECS supports Docker containers and offers managed execution.
 Containerization encourages reproducable deployments.

-## ECS in Prefect
+## ECS Flow Run Execution

-To set up Prefect flow execution in your cloud infrastructure, you need to think of two main components:
+To set up Prefect flow execution in your cloud infrastructure, you need to understand two key Prefect concepts:

 - a [worker](https://docs.prefect.io/2.10.11/concepts/work-pools/#worker-overview) to poll Prefect's API (specifically that worker's [work queue](https://docs.prefect.io/2.10.11/concepts/work-pools/#work-queues))
 - and the emphemeral [infrastructure](https://docs.prefect.io/2.10.11/concepts/infrastructure/) that will be spun up by this worker for each scheduled [flow run](https://docs.prefect.io/2.10.11/concepts/flows/#flow-runs).